moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/ci_pipeline_processing/_index.md

 Let's assume that we solved the problem 3 and the "skipped" and "ignored" states are not different in DAG and STAGE.
 How should they behave in general?
 Are they successful or not?
 Should "skipped" and "ignored" be different?

+- Skipped jobs are those that don't meet the conditions to run (`when: on_success` or `when: on_failure`).
+- Ignored jobs typically refer to manual jobs that are not blocking the pipeline (`allow_failure: true`), which are treated as if they didn't exist in the pipeline.

 Let's examine some examples;

 **Example 4.1.
 The ignored status with manual jobs**